Christian Formation

 -

-Our youngest friends are invited to join us in Room 207 at 11:15am on Sundays for lessons and activities exploring the Bible.
+Our youngest friends are invited to join us in Room 207 at 11:15am Sundays for lessons and activities exploring the parables Jesus told.

 -